Causality for Tabular Data Synthesis: A High-Order Structure Causal Benchmark Framework: High-Order Structural Causal Benchmark Framework

 \subsection{Benchmark metrics}

-Benchmark datasets are used for training tabular synthesis models, and their corresponding causal DAGs are used for deriving ground-truth labels of causal information for evaluation.
-We now define high-order structural causal metrics by applying different causal discovery methods to determine the causal information (which is not available) at different levels from data.
-Roughly speaking, our metrics compare the references (the differences between ground-truth labels and identified causal information on benchmark datasets) with the differences between ground-truth labels and identified causal information on synthetic datasets; cf.\ Fig.\ \ref{fig:framework}.
-Besides causal information on different levels, metrics also indicate model capabilities of capturing joint or individual information, depending on the task.
+Benchmark datasets are generated from predefined DAGs and used to train tabular synthesis models, and their corresponding causal DAGs are used to derive ground-truth labels of causal information for evaluation.
+We define high-order structural causal metrics by applying different causal discovery methods to infer causal information (typically unavailable) at different levels from synthetic data.
+Roughly speaking, our metrics compare how well causal information can be recovered by measuring the deviation of discovered DAGs - from both benchmark and synthetic data - from the ground-truth causal labels; cf.~Figure~\ref{fig:framework}.
+Besides causal information at different levels, metrics also indicate model capabilities to capture joint or individual information, depending on the task.
 For example, individual causal information can be d-separations and causal directions.
 Joint causal information is based on the aggregation and integration of individual causal information.

-\parag{Metrics on causal skeletons.} Causal skeletons can be determined by constraint-based causal discovery methods.
-In our experiments, we apply PC algorithm \citep{spirtes2000causation} to benchmark datasets and synthetic datasets and then get the adjacency matrices of causal skeletons.
-Furthermore, given the resulting adjacency matrices and the adjacency matrices derived from ground-truth causal DAGs, Structural Hamming Distance (SHD), recall, precision, and F1 score can be used to measure the differences between the resulted and the ground-truth adjacency matrices.
+{\bf Metrics on causal skeletons.} Causal skeletons can be determined by constraint-based causal discovery methods.
+In our experiments, we apply PC algorithm~\citep{spirtes2000causation} to benchmark datasets and synthetic datasets and then get the adjacency matrices of causal skeletons.
+Furthermore, given the resulting adjacency matrices and the adjacency matrices derived from ground-truth causal DAGs, structural Hamming distance (SHD), recall, precision, and F1 score can be used to measure the differences between the resulted and the ground-truth adjacency matrices.
 Such metrics also indicate model capability of capturing joint causal information, because causal skeletons are constructed by summarizing multiple d-separations.